$\mathcal{O}_{\alpha}$-transformation and its uncertainty principles: Abstract

 \section{Abstract}

-In this paper, we introduce a family of $\mathcal{O}_{\alpha}$-transformation based on kernels fusion of the fractional Fourier transform (abbreviated as FRFT) with angle $\alpha \notin \pi \mathbb{Z}$.
-We point out this is a valid integral transform via establishing its basic operational properties.
-Besides, we survey various mathematical aspects of the uncertainty principles for the $\mathcal{O}_{\alpha}$-transform, including Heisenberg's inequality, logarithmic uncertainty inequality, local uncertainty inequality, Hardy's inequality, and Beurling-H{\"o}rmander's theorem.
-0.3cm \textsc{Keywords.} Fractional Fourier transform, Pitt's inequality, Heisenberg uncertainty, Logarithmic uncertainty, Local uncertainty, Hardy uncertainty, Beurling-H{\"o}rmander theorem.
-0.3cm \textsc{2020 Mathematics Subject Classification.} 42A38, 43A32, 26D10.
+In this paper, we introduce a family of integral transforms, denoted by \(\mathcal{O}_{\alpha}\), and constructed via kernel fusion of the fractional Fourier transform (FRFT) with angle \(\alpha \notin \pi \mathbb{Z}\).
+We demonstrate that the \(\mathcal{O}_{\alpha}\)-transformation constitutes a well-defined integral operator by establishing its basic operational properties.
+Besides, we survey various mathematical aspects of the uncertainty principles for the $\mathcal{O}_{\alpha}$-transform, including Heisenberg's inequality, logarithmic uncertainty inequality, local uncertainty inequality, Hardy's inequality, Pitt's inequality, and Beurling-H{\"o}rmander's theorem.